Pylons/pyramid/docs/narr/sessions.rst

   network along which the cookie travels.

 - The maximum number of bytes that are storable in a serialized representation of the session is fewer than 4000.
-Only very small data sets can be kept in this
+This is suitable only for very small data sets.

 It is, however, digitally signed, and thus its data cannot easily be tampered with.